 Vic Wiener, Esq.

-Prior to law school, Wiener spent five years working with LGBTQAI+ and homeless youth at Youth Services of Tulsa.
+Prior to law school, Vic spent five years working with LGBTQAI+ and homeless youth at Youth Services of Tulsa.
 Before beginning their work with youth, they spent five years volunteering and then working in the rape crisis and domestic violence field as a survivor advocate.
-Wiener is invested in extricating societal responses to harm from the capitalist, racist, ableist, and heteropatriarchal criminal and juvenile legal systems.
+Vic is invested in extricating societal responses to harm from the capitalist, racist, ableist, and heteropatriarchal criminal and juvenile legal systems.

 Wiener has a bachelor’s degree in gender and women’s studies from Warren Wilson College.